kwaldenphd/python-workflows/README.md

 Object-oriented paradigms treat data types as an abstraction, **objects**.
 This lets us move beyond a particular programming language's built-in data types and data structures to have programming structures, **classes**, that are suited for particular data types and workflows.

+### Classes

 Our work with functions is one step in the direction of object-oriented workflows.
 Let's walk through an example from Busbee & Braunschweig's *Programming Fundamentals* that illustrates the move from procedural to object-oriented programming workflows.
-- Citation: Dave Braunschweig, "[Objects and Classes](https://press.rebus.community/programmingfundamentals/chapter/objects-and-classes/)" in *Programming Fundamentals*
+- Citation: Dave Braunschweig, "[Objects and Classes](https://press.rebus.community/programmingfundamentals/chapter/objects-and-classes/)" in *Programming Fundamentals* (Rebus Press, 2018).

-"Objects and classes are often designed to represent real-world objects.
+<blockquote>"Objects and classes are often designed to represent real-world objects.
 Consider a door as an example of a real-world object.
 Most doors have limited functionality.
 They may be opened and closed, and locked and unlocked.
-In procedural programming, we might design functions to open, close, lock, and unlock a door, such as:
+In procedural programming, we might design functions to open, close, lock, and unlock a door, such as:</blockquote>

 ```
 # procedural programming with functions